Early Stage Memory Loss programs

-Early Stage Memory Loss Support Groups are currently offered in Coeur d’Alene, Edmonds, Everett, Seattle, Silverdale, Spokane and Tacoma.
+Early Stage Memory Loss Support Groups are currently being offered on Zoom for anyone in our service area.

-Currently offered in King and Pierce counties, this weekly program offers individuals living with mild memory loss and their care partners the opportunity to stay active, socialize and build relationships with others in similar situations.
-The group walks through the zoo, enjoying various exhibits, then enjoys conversation and social connection over coffee in the zoo café.
+Currently offered in King County, this weekly program offers people with memory loss and their care partners the opportunity to stay active, socialize and build relationships with others in similar situations.
+The group walks through the Woodland Park Zoo, enjoying various exhibits, then enjoys conversation and social connection over coffee in the zoo café.
 Click here for the Zoo Walk flyer.